petrul/miniosamap/README.md

 Minio's a map.
 What?
 You don't believe me?

-Import this package into your Java or Groovy project and do:
+Import this package into your Groovy project and do:

 bucket[key] = content